ezpublishlegacy/vagrant-ezp5-puppet-mysql-dfs/README.md

 - Clone this project to a directory
 - Run `$ vagrant up` from the terminal
-- Wait (the first time will take a few minutes, as the base box is downloaded, and required packages are installed for the first time), get some coffee.
+- Wait (the first time will take a few minutes, as the base boxes are downloaded, and required packages are installed for the first time), get some coffee, on in this case lunch ;).
-- Done! `$ vagrant ssh` to SSH into your newly created machine.
+- Done! `$ ssh vagrant@10.0.5.x` to SSH into your newly created machines.
 The MOTD contains details on the database, hostnames, etc.
 - By default Xdebug is enable, if you want to disable it, go to line 69, and 99, of Vagrantfile comment it and uncomment line 66, and 96.
 Don't forget to run `$ vagrant up` after

 ## Environment Details: